2018ik/2018ik.github.io/_wiki/parenting.markdown

 Children should not be given excessive praise, so as to build up their pride.
 They should be humbled, so as to understand that they are not nothing and God is everything.

+### Proper Teaching

+When explaining deep concepts like God becoming man, prudence and wisdom must be exercised.

 ### God's Mercy

 In the end, one must entrust their children to God's mercy.
 Even Samuel, someone who had essentially no negative things written about him, had children who did not follow his ways (1 Sam.
 8:3).
 However, it is still absolutely the parent's responsibility for their child's upbringing.

 ## Mutual Perfection

 Children are actually the spirit's helper - they serve likewise to transform the parents, that they may be perfected.